ratnaparkhi/RepData_PeerAssessment1/PA1_template.md

 **Total number of rows with NAs: 2304.**

 ### Section 4.2 - Imputing missing values
-Missing values are set to the mean of for the respective 5-minute interval found in Section 3.1
+Simple strategy for replacing missing values is used.
+Missing values are set to the rounded value of the mean, of the steps taken during  the corresponding 5-minute interval, found in Section 3.1

 ```r